| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 plow.
 It is essentially a huge knife blade that is pushed along at speed,

+forcing accumulated snow off the tracks.
 ABOVE: A Southern Pacific rotary plow clears snow from the eastbound

 tracks at Yuba Pass, California.
 The rotary is among the most amazing machines